 "Not having legal recognition means non-binary people must constantly live as someone they are not," the plan says.

-The UK is currently considering changing the color of their passports, Baroness Burt of Solihull, a member of parliament, told Metro.
+We are also currently considering changing the colour of our passports.
 This would be a simple change that makes so many lives better.